cordwella/disc_planet_analysis/README.md

 ## Citing this repository
 If you use output from this module in your paper please cite this github repository directly as well as the relevant definitions/equations in:
-Cordwell & Rafikov (2024), and Cordwell, Ziampras & Rafikov (2025, in prep)
-For 2D and 3D conventions respectively
+Cordwell & Rafikov (2024) or Cordwell, Ziampras & Rafikov (2025, in prep),  for 2D and 3D conventions respectively

-## Notation Convention
+## Notational Convention

 2D Cylindrical Co-ordinates ${R, \phi}$
 3D Spherical   Co-ordinates ${R, \phi, \theta}$.
 Where $\theta$ is co-latitutde